THE UNIVERSITY of EDINBURGH

 SummaryCreative industries are an increasingly important area of business both for their cultural and economic value to society.
 The course examines creative industries as cultural production systems by drawing on a variety of disciplines (economics, sociology, strategic management) and by utilising specific cases to understand their historical, cultural, structural and competitive dynamics.
 This course is available to both 3rd and 4th year students and focuses on organisational strategies and market systems for dealing with uncertainty and complex cultural products.

-In the first part of the course, as individuals, you will prepare an analytical overview of the client organisation applying sociological and economic frameworks.
-Your analysis will be presented as a slide deck, which will weight 35% on the individual final mark.
+In the first part of the course, individual team members prepare an analytical overview of the organisation, applying strategic, economic, and sociological frameworks, to be delivered as a slide deck.
+This contributes 50% of the final mark.

 Entry Requirements (not applicable to Visiting Students)